 The process of understanding more about your ideal customers and evaluating if they are a good fit for your product.

 The core sales activity for SDRs.
 Cold calling is the process of conversing with prospects over the phone and persuading them to schedule a meeting.

-The digital companion to the cold call.
+The digital companion to the cold calling section of your sales strategy.
 With outbound email, SDRs contact prospects by sending them electronic messages.

-The combination of cold calls, outbound emails and social sales in daily or weekly sequences.
-SDRs often deploy video and audio messages in this activity.
+A cadence is a series of outbound emails in daily or weekly sequences.
+SDRs often deploy video and audio messages via email in this activity.

-The core sales activity for BDMs.
-After conducting a product demo, they will liaise with external stakeholders until the deal is confirmed.
+The core part of your sales strategy.
+After BDMs conduct a product demo, they will liaise with external stakeholders until the deal is confirmed.

-The optimisation phase.
-Here, sales leaders and representatives analyse results and develop strategies to improve their work.
+The optimisation phase when developing a sales strategy.
+Here, sales leaders and representatives analyse results and develop inside strategies to improve their work.
 It includes: